 The following is the story of a reader who wishes to share the abuse she has faced both as a wife and in a Mission organization.
-Add Mary’s (not her real name) story to the ever-expanding list in the news of abusers among the powerful – it is not just outside the church!

 I’ve encountered spiritual abuse in a few forms since coming to Christ as a 12 year old.
 We must remember our foe, what it is he’s trying to ruin, and why he hates us.
 For women and girls, he will often use sexual or domestic abuse to steal, kill, destroy, silence, and disqualify.
 It seems to me that the suffering endured by those treated thusly is especially savored by the powers of evil.
 However I believe God’s sovereign will prevails, using it to guide and steer lives.

 I will share two such experiences that may illuminate the issue for others.
 In my case, it was a missions organization and marriage – both holy callings I attempted to answer.
 My heart was to serve and honor the Lord in both instances, which I attempted to do with my whole heart.

 In my late twenties, I took a short term mission trip with an organization, doing a job for which I had specific needed skills and credentials.
 After the short term trip was over, I was asked to consider long term work with the organization.
 I was a newly recommitted Christian.
 I moved to an area where I had family to start the search for a sending church and raise support.

 There was a regional director of the organization I was supposed to work with to facilitate this effort.
 He was a married father of five and a grandfather.
 At first I was unaware of any wrongdoing but over the course of the following months it became increasingly evident that he was trying to create situations for inappropriate contact.
 It was also evident to me that this was not his first time at this effort, and that others were aware of his propensity.